 Underpass

-As another one of the most overlooked maps, Underpass is making a return in the MW3 maps list.
+As another one of the most overlooked maps, Underpass makes a return in the MW3 maps list.
 Oozing with atmosphere thanks to the pouring rain and derelict highway overpass looming over the map, it’s certainly one of the more visually striking maps.
 However, it also features lots of long-range sightlines and vertically that gives medium and long-range weapons a time to shine.
+With more mobility in the series since its original release, more of the rooftops and other buildings are also accessible, further encouraging a long-range playstyle.

 Wasteland

 Set in a forested environment near the Chernobyl Nuclear Power Plant, Wasteland is an eerie map.
 With a large bunker at the centre of the map, several trenches, and shrubbery dividing the map in two, it’s certainly a map that rewards clever plays.
-Due to the long sightlines leading into the central bunker, snipers can work wonders here, though you will be outmatched if you’re thinking of entering the bunker yourself.
+Due to the long sightlines leading into the central bunker, snipers can work wonders here, though you will be outmatched if you’re thinking of entering the bunker yourself with a sniper in hand.

-Similar to the Ground War maps above, we haven’t seen or heard anything about Launch Facility, which will be the only map for MW3’s War mode when the game drops.
-War maps in past COD titles are typically large-scale maps but with a more linear structure, where attacking teams look to secure a couple of objectives along a defensive line, forcing the defensive team back to a new defensive line.
+War maps in past CoD titles are typically large-scale maps but with a more linear structure, where attacking teams look to secure a couple of objectives along a defensive line, forcing the defensive team back to a new defensive line.
 You can get a flavor of that from this footage of War mode in Sledgehammer’s 2017 CoD titles, WW2.

-And that’s all the Call of Duty MW3 maps in the 2023 release at launch, including the iconic remastered maps that are back and the new additions too.
-We will be updating this with each seasonal map as well, so you’ll always be up to date on the MW3 maps you can wage war in.
-In the meantime, why not find out the latest on Call of Duty MW3 Spec Ops and the Call of Duty MW3 characters that are making a return.
+And that’s all the MW3 maps in the 2023 release at launch and beyond, including the iconic remastered maps that are back and the new additions too.
+We will be updating this with each seasonal map as well, so you’ll always be up to date on the arenas you can wage war in.
+In the meantime, start grinding for the flashy MW3 camos and see how the MW3 Aftermarket Parts system shakes up the meta.
+Otherwise, there’s always the innovative MW3 Zombies mode to dive into.